MansfieldPlumbing/VirtuaCam/README.md

 Clone the repository.

-Open the DirectPortVirtuaCam.sln solution file in Visual Studio.
+Run the provided Build script

 Select the desired configuration (e.g., Release, x64).

-Build the solution (Build > Build Solution).
-This will produce DirectPortVirtuaCamDLL.dll, DirectPortVirtuaCamEXE.exe, and example.exe.

-How to Use
+## How to Use

 Register the DLL: After building, you must register the COM server.
 Open a command prompt as an Administrator and run: